 Candidates should note that all pages within the appendices should be numbered in accordance with formatting requirements detailed in section 5 of this policy.

-For an electronic thesis, candidates may include a PDF of the reprint(s) appended to the PDF of the main text.
+Candidates may include a PDF of the reprint(s) appended to the PDF of the main text.
 When including a reprint PDF, the candidate must include a one page description summarising the reprint material and the page must use the pagination of the thesis.

 Candidates submitting a thesis that has a creative and/or practical element may submit their research in the form of a written thesis and an appropriate practical component as detailed in section 10.
 Candidates should refer to section 10 for further guidance on the submission of practice-based PhDs.